8 Things Nobody Tells You About Visiting Meteora's Monasteries

 4. The Hiking Trails Are Better Than the Road

 Most visitors drive between monasteries on the main road.
-But ancient footpaths connect them through forests and along cliff edges, far from traffic.
+But ancient footpaths link them through forests and along cliff edges, far from traffic.
 The Kastraki-to-Great Meteoron trail (2.5 km, about 1.5 hours) passes hermit caves where monks once lived in solitude.

 5. Sunset Is the Main Event